cspickert/cspickert.github.io/_posts/2011-05-28-my-password-management-setup.markdown

 ---
-created_at: 2011-05-28
-kind: article
+layout: post
-title: "My Password Management Setup"
+title: My Password Management Setup
 ---

 Since [my last post](/2011/05/27/internet-disaster-preparedness/) on identity theft/worst case scenarios regarding user accounts on the web was a bit technical/unclear, I figured I'd follow up with a better answer to the question: "so what should I do about it?"
 Since weak passwords and site-specific attacks are the biggest threat, I think the best way for me to answer that question is to walk through my current account management scheme.